EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 If you selected a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, then:

-* Click **Open Terminal** to open an SSH session with the back-end on which the job was run.
-Your SSH session change your current directory to match the job context directory.
+* Click **Open Terminal** to log into the back-end on which the job was run.
+Once logged in, your current directory will be changed to match the job context directory.
 * View the job context directory:

     ```console